FriendsOfEpub/Blitz/README.md

 ### What is missing in version 1?

-Internationalization.
+Better internationalization.

-By supporting 24 additonal languages, Blitz would cover the needs of 3,049,150,507 extra speakers.
+By improving support for the 24 additonal languages we added at some point, Blitz would better cover the needs and requirements of 3,049,150,507 speakers.

 ### Why was JS abandoned?